-So all the provisions here pertaining to Americans as immigrants,
+So all the provisions here pertaining to Americans as immigrants, in my opinion, should be deleted from the law.

 There is a provision in the previous bill to this, H. R. 5185, which I like very much.
 It gives Americans in the Philippine Islands the right of residence and occupation and property as Filipinos.
 If they have the right of residence in the Philippines it would not make sense to place them under immigration limitations.
 There is a provision in the Philippine Constitution, article XVI, which will go into effect on the proclamation of Philippine independence on July 4, 1946, which defines the rights of Americans and directs the Philippine Government to assume the responsibility for its bonded indebtedness.
 The entire provisions of that article are required to be set forth in a treaty between the two countries.
 That provision came from the Independence Act, the act of Congress of March 24, 1934, known as the mandatory provision that must be in the Philippine Constitution.